vlang/v/doc/docs.md

 At this point, execution is halted, and the debugger is now available.

 To see the available commands, type
 ?, h or help.
-(We have a completion for commands - Non-Windows only)
+(Completion for commands works - Non-Windows only)

 ```
 example.v:3 vdbg> ?